fight233/DThouse_cxd/src/plugins/taosadapter/README.md

 [中文版](https://github.com/taosdata/taosadapter/blob/develop/README-CN.md)

-taosAdapter is a TDengine’s companion tool and is a bridge/adapter between TDengine cluster and application.
+taosAdapter is a DThouse’s companion tool and is a bridge/adapter between DThouse cluster and application.
 It provides an easy-to-use and efficient way to ingest data from data collections agents(like Telegraf, StatsD, collectd) directly.
-It also provides InfluxDB/OpenTSDB compatible data ingestion interface to allow InfluxDB/OpenTSDB applications to immigrate to TDengine seamlessly.
+It also provides InfluxDB/OpenTSDB compatible data ingestion interface to allow InfluxDB/OpenTSDB applications to immigrate to DThouse seamlessly.

 taosAdapter provides the following functions.